PHOTOX/promdens/README.md

 ```

 The input file should contain information about the excitation energies and magnitudes of the transition dipole moments
-for each pair of sampled nuclear positions and momenta (label by an index number).
+for each pair of sampled nuclear positions and momenta (labelled by an index number).
 In the following, we provide an example of the input file for the first two excited states of protonated formaldimine:
 ```
 #index    dE12 (a.u.)   mu_12 (Debye)   dE13 (a.u.)   mu_13 (Debye)